C-bowman/inference-tools/docs/source/getting_started.rst

    w1_sample = chain.get_parameter(1)
    w2_sample = chain.get_parameter(3)

 To estimate the PDF of a quantity derived from the sample data, for example the ratio of the two peak widths, we can use one of the ``pdf_tools`` density estimators directly:

 .. code-block:: python

-   from inference.pdf_tools import UnimodalPdf width_ratio_sample = [a/b for a,b in zip(w1_sample,w2_sample)]
+   from inference.pdf import UnimodalPdf width_ratio_sample = [a/b for a,b in zip(w1_sample,w2_sample)]
    width_ratio_pdf = UnimodalPdf(widths_ratio)

 We can generate a plot which summaries the properties of the estimated PDF using the ``plot_summary`` method:

 .. code-block:: python

-   width_ratio_pdf.plot_summary(label = 'Peak widths ratio')
+   width_ratio_pdf.plot_summary(label='Peak widths ratio')

 .. image:: ./images/getting_started_images/pdf_summary_example.png

 You may also want to assess the level of uncertainty in the model predictions.
 This can be done easily by passing each sample through the forward-model and observing the distribution of model expressions that result.

 We can use ``inference.plotting.hdi_plot`` to plot highest-density intervals for the sample of model predictions:

 .. code-block:: python